-H+R are an independent team of highly skilled building professionals and scientists with special expertise in historic building surveys and building pathology.
-We are a leading service provider for many areas of building investigation, materials and remedial specification.
+Hutton +Rostron are a team of independent building conservation surveyors and scientists with special expertise in heritage building surveys and building pathology.
+We are proud to be a premier service provider for many areas of building investigation, building materials and remedial specification.

-Through our involvement with numerous heritage organisations locally in Surrey, across the UK and abroad, we have established ourselves as a leading authority in architectural conservation.
-We are proud to count many well-known charities and other institutions among our esteemed clientele, including The Royal Household, Crown Estate, Government Ministries, the National Trust, Historic Scotland, English Heritage/Historic England, Natural England, CADW, Heritage Lottery Fund, and Church Commissioners.
+Our heritage building surveyors routinely work with a wide range of heritage organisations locally in Surrey as well as across the UK and overseas, having established ourselves as a leading authority in architectural conservation.
+Among our esteemed clientele are many well-known charities and other institutions including The Royal Household, Crown Estate, Government Ministries, the National Trust, Historic Scotland, English Heritage/Historic England, Natural England, CADW, Church Commissioners and the Heritage Lottery Fund.

-Combining our expertise in innovation in investigative technology and vast construction experience means that we are in a unique position to bring valuable new skills and insights to the heritage sector.
-To assemble the complete picture, we can additionally draw on specialist external resources including academic research and reference laboratories.
+Combining our extensive expertise in innovation in investigative technology and vast construction experience puts us in a unique position to contribute valuable new skills and insights to the heritage sector.
+We can draw on additional specialist external resources as needed, including academic research and reference laboratories.

-Our meticulous approach to historic structures, listed buildings, and ancient monuments means that we are ideally placed to provide coherent, targeted advice and guidance for any building-related problem.
+At H+R, we are meticulous in our approach to historic structures, listed buildings and ancient monuments, which means we are ideally placed to deliver coherent, targeted advice and expert guidance for any building-related problem.

 - Building surveys, asset management surveys, specialist condition investigations and heritage value and significance assessments